bgord/knowledge/README.md

 - nodemailer your email to kindle did not include any attachments
 - Preact with esbuild
 - Open a file or url in a default application
+- Create a video from audio and image

 ### [typescript](typescript.md)
 - Standard JavaScript imports